-How is China taking advantage of the tensions between Pakistan and the United States?
-Dr Pant:
+Kamna: How is China taking advantage of the tensions between Pakistan and the United States?

-Where does India stand with respect to its military modernisation when compared to China and Pakistan?
-Dr Pant:
+Kamna: Where does India stand with respect to its military modernisation when compared to China and Pakistan?

 At the same time, China has made significant gains towards fielding a missile system designed to sink a moving aircraft carrier from nearly 2,000 miles away.
 The “carrier-killer” missile and a new showpiece stealth fighter jet may not be a match for US systems, but they represent rapid advances for China’s home-grown technology and defence manufacturing.
 China also plans to launch up to five aircraft carriers in coming years.

 Compared to this, India`s military modernisation has barely begun.
 This year the Indian government has allocated only 1.8 percent of the GDP to defence, though ostensibly the military expenditure has gone up by 11.58 percent.
 This is only the second time in over three decades that the defence to GDP ratio has fallen below 2 percent of the GDP.
 This is happening at a time when India is expected to spend USD 112 billion on capital defence acquisitions over the next five years in what is being described as “one of the largest procurement cycles in the world”.
 But the defence acquisition process remains mired in corruption and bureaucratese.
 A series of defence procurement scandals since late 1980s have also made the bureaucracy risk averse, thereby delaying the acquisition process.

 The capability differential between China and India is rising at an alarming rate.
 This will continue to constrain India’s rise as a major regional and global player of any significance.